Standard Condition Number-Based Robust Signal Detection with Whitening under Uncertainty: Detection Performance of the SCN

-A comment on the constraint $(p-m)(p+m-1)<2mp$ is in order now.
-As such, it gives $m>\sqrt{0.5 \beta(\beta-1)}$, which further facilitates the convergence of term-by-term integration of the integral in Theorem 1.
-However, such restriction is not warranted when $\alpha$ and $\beta$ are zero simultaneously as shown in the following corollary. \begin{corollary} For $\alpha=0$ and $\beta=0$ (i.e., $m=n=p$), the c.d.f. given in Theorem 1 degenerates, for $t>1$, to
+{\bf Note}: This is valid under the constraint $(p-m)(p+m-1)<2mp$ leads to $m>\sqrt{0.5 \beta(\beta-1)}$, which ensures the convergence of the term-by-term integration in Theorem~1.
+However, such a restriction is not warranted when $\alpha$ and $\beta$ are zero simultaneously, as demonstrated in Corollary 1.2.